moneybird/arc-detekt-linter/README.md

 The linter will:
 - Set the linenumber on which an lint error is detected.
 - Show what the linting error was
+- Set the severity
+- Give an explanation of what went wrong

 It will not:
-- Set the severity (everything is a warning by default)
-- Autocorrect errors.
+- Autocorrect errors, although sometimes it gives suggestions.

 ## Usage
 Just run `arc lint` to lint the kotlin files and show warnings on the changed lines OR run `arc lint --lintall` to also show warning occuring in other lines of the changed files.